tinghaoK7727/Final_Project_Airbnb_Pricing_in_Paris/README.md

 In order to predict the price range of Airbnb listings, we first created **4 bins** with the following price ranges: Bin 1 for **0-50 euros/night**, Bin 2 for **50-100 euros/night**, Bin 3 for **100-300 euros/night**, and Bin 4 for **over 300 euros/night**.
 Then we created the target set including only the price group values, and the rest of the variables went to the features set.

-Following, we divided the datasets into train and test sets with 80% of train data and 20% of test data.
-Now we are all set for modeling.
+Following, we divided the datasets into train and test sets with 80% of train data and 20% of test data for the modeling.

 ## Modeling Approach